encarboc02/Self_learning_projects/README.md

 This is a personal learning space, but suggestions are welcome.
 Feel free to open an issue or contact me.

-📥 Enrique Carnerero
-Biotechnologist & Bioinformatics Scientist
+📥 Enrique Carnerero Bocanegra | Biotechnologist & Bioinformatics Scientist | Linkedin: www.linkedin.com/in/enrique-carnerero
-Linkedin: www.linkedin.com/in/enrique-carnerero